 The U.S. Fish and Wildlife Service is the principal Federal agency that provides information to the public on the extent and status of the Nation's wetlands.
-Through the National Wetlands Inventory, the agency has developed a series of topical maps to show wetlands and deepwater habitats.
-These maps have been used extensively to make resource management decisions at the federal, state and local government levels.
+Through the National Wetlands Inventory, the agency has developed a dataset featuring wetlands and deepwater habitats.
+These data have been used extensively to make resource management decisions at the federal, state and local government levels.

 The goal of the National Wetlands Inventory is to provide the citizens of the United States and its Trust Territories with current geospatially referenced information on the status, extent, characteristics and functions of wetland, riparian, deepwater and related aquatic habitats in priority areas to promote the understanding and conservation of these resources.

 The wetland geospatial data layer provides on-line information for all of the conterminous U.S., Hawaii, Puerto Rico, the Virgin Islands, Guam, the major Northern Mariana Islands and over 35% of Alaska.
 This has been accomplished by working with numerous public and private cooperators.
 Currently, efforts are underway to complete, update and maintain the seamless digital wetlands data set for the Nation.
 This effort constitutes the Wetlands Data Layer of the National Spatial Data Infrastructure, and is a National Geospatial Data Asset as identified by The Federal Geographic Data Committee(FGDC).